Category Archives: Personal Experiences of Coal Plants and Industrial Expansion

 South Carolina Electricity Generation Planning 2006-2016

 Before I retired from full time employment, I participated in consulting, testing, trouble shooting and design of performance improvements for coal power plants at South Carolina Electric and Gas and Santee-Cooper power plants (as well as many other utilities).
 During this process I got to know and respect a number of senior managers at these Utilities.
 One such senior manager was Mr. Bill McCall of Santee-Cooper.
-I remember one technical conference where Mr. McCall gave a presentation on Santee-Cooper’s load growth from both electricity intensive Industrial plants within the Santee-Cooper service territory, such as Alumax (now Century Aluminum) and Nucor Steel and the rapid growth of housing (like NC in the 1970’s) and commercial enterprises along the coast north and south of Myrtle Beach.
+I remember one technical conference where Mr. McCall gave a presentation on Santee-Cooper’s load growth from both electricity intensive Industrial plants within the Santee-Cooper service territory, such as Alcoa (now Century Aluminum) and Nucor Steel and the rapid growth of housing (like NC in the 1970’s) and commercial enterprises along the coast north and south of Myrtle Beach.
 Mr. McCall went on to describe how electric demand was growing at unprecedented levels, and it was.
 He went on to show the need for building the two additional coal units at the Cross Generating Station, increasing the generation capacity of that plant to 2,340 MW and the need for the proposed 600 MW Pee Dee Generation Plant.
 Then there was the joint effort/ownership of SCE&G and Santee-Cooper to build the two additional nuclear units at Summer Station in Jenkinsville, SC.
 The significant dates of new units built or planned to be built during this period is shown below:

 1984 Santee-Cooper Electric Generation Peak exceeds 5,000 MW